 - SUMMONS NUMBER: At the very top of the New York reckless driving summons is a 10-digit summons number.
 This number usually starts with a '4' and is used to track the summons through the system.

-- TIME, DATE, COUNTY and PRECINCT: The next section on the reckless driving summons contains important information to satisfy the facial sufficiency requirements of the summons.
-This means that the summons must contain the time, date and county to sufficiently establish where and when the violatioin occurred.
+- TIME, DATE, COUNTY, and PRECINCT: The next section on the reckless driving summons contains important information to satisfy the facial sufficiency requirements of the summons.
+This means that the summons must contain the time, date, and county to sufficiently establish where and when the violation occurred.
 Failure to establish the time or date of the incident would constitute sufficient grounds for a motion to dismiss.

 - PLACE OF OCCURRENCE: This section of the summons is used to describe the location of the alleged incident.
 The location description may abbreviate a corner such as 'C/O 34th and Broadway' or specify that the violation occurred in front of a particular address such as 'F/O 1350 Broadway'.
 The description of a place of occurrence that does not exist is grounds for dismissal upon motion to the court.